maxdotr/Unity-Goal-Oriented-State-Machine/README.md

 ## Customizing the GOSM

-- **Adding More Goals:** You can add additional goals (like attacking, defending) by defining new actions and fail conditions.
+- **Adding More Goals:** You can add additional goals (like attacking, defending) by defining new steps and fail conditions.
 - **Changing Priorities:** Modify `goalWeight` to change the priority of goals based on your AI's behavior.
 - **More Complex Prerequisites:** Use the `GoalConditionsMet` delegate to define custom conditions under which goals can be executed.
 - **Making Goals go Offline:** Set goals to online and offline dynamically based on the state of the game.

 ## Troubleshooting

-1. **Why is an action executed multiple times after failing?**
+1. **Why is an step executed multiple times after failing?**
-   Ensure the failure is handled properly within the action and that the state manager moves to a new goal or resets the failed goal.
+   Ensure the failure is handled properly within the step and that the state manager moves to a new goal or resets the failed goal.

-2. **Why are actions not transitioning correctly?**
+2. **Why are steps not transitioning correctly?**
-   Check if the `GoalConditionsMet` or `actionResult` is being correctly handled in your `Action` and `Goal` classes.
+   Check if the `GoalConditionsMet` or `stepResult` is being correctly handled in your `Step` and `Goal` classes.

 3. **Why is my performance being impacted so much?**
    Check how often you are executing the statemanager.
 Use fixed update for better performance, or manually define how often the state manager executes.

 ## Extending the GOSM

-This framework is flexible and can be extended to more complex behaviors, including multi-agent systems, dynamic goal reassignment, and environmental interaction.
-You can add more sophisticated AI behavior by adding new action methods and fail conditions as needed.
+This framework is flexible and can be extended to more complex behaviors, including multi-agent systems, dynamic goal reassignment, and environmental interstep.
+You can add more sophisticated AI behavior by adding new step methods and fail conditions as needed.